 Dickson is an art lover and enthusiast.
-He has been a strong supporter of LPGC for the last 5 years and has a vested interest in the company’s success.
-His financial contributions, and his work behind the scenes are strong testaments to his commitment to Little Pear, and its core values and mission.
+He has been a strong supporter of LPGDC for many years and has a vested interest in the company’s success.
+His financial contributions, and his work behind the scenes are strong testaments to his commitment to Little Pear Garden, and its core values and mission.
 He has been instrumental in introducing the company to the Chinese community and bringing in new audiences.

 ADVISERS AND VOLUNTEERS